denoland/docs/runtime/reference/migration_guide.md

 + Default value with package.json:  "manual"
 ```

-If your project does not contain a `package.json` file, the behavior will remain unchanged.
+If your project does not contain a `package.json` file, the default behavior will remain unchanged.

 If your project contains a `package.json` file and you do not specify the `nodeModulesDir` option, you
 must set it to `auto` to keep the existing behavior.
 This is because the previous default was `true`, corresponding